 Wherever possible, the last tip is to create large and open spaces around your loading docks or cargo doors, both internally and externally.
 This provides a clear view for your security cameras to capture any stock that might be sitting around but not intended for an order.
 Private car parks should also be located well away from warehouse doors or docks.

 These simple tips for warehouse theft prevention can help you to address, manage and reduce the occurrence of theft in your warehouse, factories and logistics hubs.
-If you are looking for security systems for warehouses, then consider Australian-designed and manufactured Spectur systems.
+If you are looking for theft prevention systems and other security solutions for warehouses, then consider Australian-designed and manufactured Spectur systems.
 Our team would be happy to discuss the right solution for your needs.